Safety and Operations

 Incident Command Structure activated during COVID-19

-The Incident Command Structure (ICS), which is the basis for all responses under the AHRP, was activated early on in MGE’s COVID-19 response.
+The Incident Command Structure (ICS), which is the basis for all responses under the AHRP, was activated early in MGE’s COVID-19 response in 2020.
 The ICS coordinated the diverse aspects of our response to ensure measures were in place to minimize COVID-19 exposure by MGE employees.
-By mid-March, the MGE lobby was closed, employee access was restricted to certain areas in various facilities, additional daily cleaning occurred at all MGE facilities and many employees and entire teams began working from home.
-These were just a few of the numerous steps taken to protect employees and customers.
-Read more about the measures taken.
+By mid-March 2020, the MGE lobby was closed, employee access was restricted to certain areas in various facilities, additional daily cleaning occurred at all MGE facilities and many employees began working from home.
+By following our safety guidelines, we worked more than 1.5 million hours in 2020 without a single work-related COVID-19 case.

 Working to keep our communities safe

 In addition to the safety of our employees, the safety of our customers also is a top priority.
 We strive to keep customers well informed about the potential dangers of electricity and natural gas and what to do in an emergency, using electric and natural gas safety advertising and information included with our bills, on our social media channels and on mge.com.

 MGE partners with schools throughout our service territory and offers a wide array of classroom lessons, including electric and natural gas safety.
 From materials to classroom visits to share safety tips, MGE provides important energy safety lessons to students.